 Check out this clip from Planning Center University.

 Texting is only available to US customers.
 If you are an international customer, we recommend you use a third party.

-To enable text messaging, an Organization Administrator can choose the amount of credits to purchase from the Products page in Accounts, and then click Purchase Credits, and the card on file will be charged immediately.
+To enable text messaging, an Organization Administrator can choose the amount of credits to purchase from the Billing page in Accounts, and then click Purchase Credits, and the card on file will be charged immediately.
 Credits are $0.02 each and can be purchased in various increments.

 Credits never expire and are not automatically renewed.
-If you run out of credits, you'll be prompted to buy more from the place you compose the message.
+If you run out of credits, you'll be prompted to buy more from where you compose the message.

 You will always know how many credits a message will require before it is sent.

 Before you send a text message to someone, collect their permission to do so.
 Permission can be collected in many ways, including verbally, written, or electronically.

 Now that you've enabled text messaging, encourage your congregation to save the phone number, so they know when your church is contacting them!